Whiplash Smile

-Whiplash Smile is the third studio album by English rock singer Billy Idol, released on 20 October 1986 by Chrysalis Records.
-After his successful album Rebel Yell (1983), Idol continued his collaboration with producer Keith Forsey and guitarist Steve Stevens while writing and producing songs for the album.
+Whiplash Smile is the third studio album by the English rock musician Billy Idol, released on 20 October 1986 by Chrysalis Records.
+After the success of his previous album, Rebel Yell (1983), Idol continued his collaboration with producer Keith Forsey and guitarist Steve Stevens while writing and producing songs.
 The album utilizes Stevens' characteristic guitar work, dance beats, and synth-heavy production.

+Release and critical reception

 Whiplash Smile received generally mixed reviews from music critics.
-Commercially the album noted a success similar to his previous album, as it peaked at number six on the US Billboard 200.
-The album reached number eight in the United Kingdom, and also peaked inside the top ten in many other countries, such as Australia, Canada, Germany, New Zealand, and Switzerland.
+Commercially the album noted a success similar to his previous studio album, as it peaked at number six on the US Billboard 200.
+The album reached number eight in the United Kingdom, and also peaked inside the top 10 in many other countries, such as Australia, Canada, Germany, New Zealand, and Switzerland.
 Whiplash Smile was certified platinum by the Recording Industry Association of America (RIAA) and has sold more than two million copies worldwide.

-Three singles were released from the album, with "To Be a Lover", "Don't Need a Gun" and "Sweet Sixteen" peaking into the top forty on the Billboard Hot 100.
+Three singles were released from the album, with "To Be a Lover", "Don't Need a Gun" and "Sweet Sixteen" peaking into the top 40 on the Billboard Hot 100.
 "Soul Standing By" was released as a single only in Australia and New Zealand.